szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component takes the theme of speed and accuracy more seriously, and hence, other than granting +1 Dexterity, it also:

 - Has +4 THAC0 bonus instead of +2
-- Universal +1 saving throw bonus
+- Universal +1 Saving Throw bonus
 - +1/2 APR

 Optionally, it also adds a description worth reading (YMMV).
 I really dislike items with unique names but no interesting description or brief backstory.
 It feels lazy and uninteresting to add a named item without any background.
 Additionally, it adds a minor power to the weapon based on this brief backstory.